 telnet code42.com 443 Trying 192.0.2.0...
 Connected to code42.com.
 Escape character is '^]'.
 Connection closed by foreign host.

-If Telnet cannot successfully connect, you may see connection refused, no response, or some other response.
+If Telnet cannot successfully connect, you may see one of the following messages, some other message, or no response:

 If the Telnet test passes, there probably isn't an issue with the network.
 However, some firewall and anti-virus applications are capable of blocking connections on a per-application basis, so please ensure that CrashPlan has an exception configured in your security software.
 If the problem continues, contact your administrator.

 Install Telnet on Windows

 Telnet is not installed by default on Windows; if you try to run it you will get the message "'Telnet' is not recognized as an operable program or batch file."
 To install Telnet:

 - Click Start.